 Earlier in the article, we discussed that there are multiple Ecommerce platforms you can use to build your dropshipping website.
-While each has its pros and cons, there’s one thing about Shopify that’s absolutely incredible: their app selection!
+While each has its pros and cons, there’s one thing about Shopify that’s absolutely incredible: its app selection!

 Using these apps, you can do just about anything you need, from sourcing products to designing your store layout and functionality.

 Let’s take a look at some of the blog posts we’ve written about these apps: